Updated June 15, 2023

 Nmap (“Network Mapper”) is a free as well as open-source (license) network exploration or security auditing provider.
 It is also considered useful by many services and network admins for tasks like maintaining software update schedules, network inventory, and controlling host or server uptime.
 Nmap uses raw IP packets in innovative ways to decide which hosts are available on the network, which services (application name and version) those hosts provide, which operating systems (and OS versions) they operate, what sort of packet filters/firewalls are in use and thousands of other features.
 It has been developed to inspect large networks quickly, but it works well against single hosts.
 In this topic, we are going to learn about Nmap Alternative.

-Many people love to work with the Nmap terminal; however, other people want GUI and web-based tools that offer easy and quick solutions that suit their requirements.
+Many people love to work with the Nmap terminal; however, others want GUI and web-based tools that offer easy and quick solutions that suit their requirements.

-Shodan (Sentient Hyper-Optimised Data Access Network) is a search engine used for gathering and mapping information of internet-connected devices like computer systems, mobile phones, servers, webcams, traffic lights, smart TVs, and many others.
-Shodan is also called as a search engine for the internet of things (IoT).
+Shodan (Sentient Hyper-Optimised Data Access Network) is a search engine for gathering and mapping information on internet-connected devices like computer systems, mobile phones, servers, webcams, traffic lights, smart TVs, and others.
+Shodan is a search engine for the Internet of Things (IoT).
 It provides vulnerability analysis, market research, and penetration testing.

-It can 24/7 map and scan any devices which are connected to the internet.
-It is mainly used by cybersecurity experts, government agencies, and academic researchers.
+It can 24/7 map and scan any devices connected to the internet.
+Cybersecurity experts, government agencies, and academic researchers mainly use it.
 It allows 50 results for free and paid subscriptions for more advanced results.

 - It supports Boolean operators and provides filters for the efficiency of searching.

-- It allows us to scan and search open ports available on specific hosts or networks.
+- It allows us to scan and search open ports on specific hosts or networks.

 - Shodan shows potential hosts that respond to network requests.

-- It scans and shows the scan results with the operating system and version, network details of the host on which it is running.
+- It scans and shows the scan results with the operating system and the version and network details of the host it runs.